roodyadam/K8-Project/README.md

 ### Container Security
 The application container currently runs with default permissions.
 A production enhancement would implement the principle of least privilege by running containers as a non-root user.
 This involves creating a dedicated user in the Dockerfile and configuring the container to run with that user's permissions, significantly reducing the attack surface in the event of a container compromise.

+### Resource Management
+Currently, namespaces can consume unlimited cluster resources, which could lead to resource exhaustion if one workload (e.g., Prometheus) consumes excessive CPU or memory.
+A production enhancement would implement Resource Quotas to enforce limits per namespace, ensuring fair resource allocation and preventing any single workload from starving others.
+This would protect application pods from resource contention and improve overall cluster stability and predictability.

+### Data Protection
+While EBS volumes provide persistent storage for application data and Prometheus metrics, there's currently no automated backup strategy.
+A production enhancement would implement AWS Backup Service or automated EBS snapshot policies to protect against data loss from accidental deletion, volume corruption, or disaster scenarios.
+This would enable point-in-time recovery, meet compliance requirements, and ensure business continuity with configurable retention policies and cross-region backup capabilities.

 ## Prerequisites

 - AWS Account with appropriate permissions